Garden-AI/garden/docs/user_guide/tutorial.md

 Now it's time to actually write the code that executes your model.
 The notebook you've opened will serve two big roles in publishing your model.

 1. **Defining the "entrypoint" function that runs your model.** The notebook will contain a function called an entrypoint.
 This is the function that will run on a remote server when someone wants to invoke your model.
+For this tutorial we'll only define one, but you can decorate any number of functions to expose them as entrypoints.
 2. **Defining the context that your entrypoint function will run in.** Other code in your notebook - helper functions, import statements, etc - will be available to your entrypoint function when it is called.
 You can also include code that installs extra packages or edits files on the container.

 Because you passed the `--tutorial` flag to `garden-ai notebook start`, you should be looking at a notebook that's already populated with code and instructions on how to run the iris model.
 If you don't see **Garden Tutorial Notebook** near the top of the notebook, double check your shell command and try again.